 English 400

 Online identity can be important due to the fact that it can affect one’s life outside of the Internet.
 Professionally maintaining a personal life online is important because it will not negatively affect your academic and career life but it will also help you maintain a positive reputation with your friends, family, and professional superiors.
 Individuals who are applying to career level jobs should be aware that employers look into social media as being a factor in the hiring process.
-Some employers will proceed to look at potential employees’ accounts online in order to see if the interviewee would be a worthy representative.
-While having various social media accounts I have successfully maintained my social life online with a professional manner by keeping my posts to a minimum, posting pictures that stay true to myself, and posting about relatable topics while staying non-controversial.
+Some employers will proceed to look at potential employees’ accounts online in order to see if the interviewee would be a worthy representative of the company.
+While having various social media accounts, I have successfully maintained my social life online with a professional manner by keeping my posts to a minimum, posting pictures that stay true to myself, and posting about relatable topics while staying non-controversial.

 As an active member on social media sites I keep my posts to a minimum.
 On my Facebook page I do not make statuses updating my virtual friends on what I ate for lunch or what movie I am watching at the time.
 I only post when I feel it is necessary to get the people I know up-to-speed on what exciting events are going on in my life.
-I post a lot of pictures of my boyfriend and I going on new adventures as well as my family and I. I do not post all the timehowever, my posts all have at least a month in between them.
+I post a lot of pictures of my boyfriend and I going on new adventures as well as my family and I. I do not post all the time; however, my posts all have at least a month in between them.
 For example, in the month of April I made a post and did not make another post until nearly the end of May.
 I think that this is different from the academic version of myself because I am usually very involved and have a lot to say, on social media I do not.
 I believe that scarcely creating posts leaves less room for employers mistrust you based on how you represent yourself online.